The Spook's Apprentice

 The Spook's Apprentice, published as The Last Apprentice: Revenge of the Witch in the United States, is a 2004 children's dark fantasy novel by Joseph Delaney.
-It was published by The Bodley Head and Red Fox in the United Kingdom, and Greenwillow Books in the United States.
-It is the first story in The Wardstone Chronicles arc of the Spook's series.
-The book has sold over 3 million copies and was the winner of the Sefton Book Award, Hampshire Book Award and Prix Plaisirs de Lire.
-It has been adapted into various mediums, including a play script, feature film titled Seventh Son, and a French graphic novel.
+It was published by The Bodley Head and Red Fox in the United Kingdom, and by Greenwillow Books in the United States.
+It is the first book in The Wardstone Chronicles, the first arc of the Spook's series.
+The book has sold more than 3 million copies and won the Sefton Book Award, the Hampshire Book Award and the Prix Plaisirs de Lire.
+It was adapted into a play script, the feature film Seventh Son, and a French graphic novel.

-The plot centres on a 12-year-old farm boy named Thomas "Tom" Ward who lives in the countryside of the County, loosely based on the English county of Lancashire.
-As Tom is the seventh son of a seventh son, he is able to see things others cannot, such as ghosts, boggarts, ghasts, and other supernatural creatures.
+The novel follows Thomas "Tom" Ward, a 12-year-old farm boy from the County, a fictional area based on Lancashire.
+As the seventh son of a seventh son, Tom can see ghosts, boggarts, ghasts and other supernatural creatures, which leads to his apprenticeship under John Gregory, the County's Spook.